darkrenaissance/darkfi/doc/src/spec/contract/money/model.md

      key is used in the nullifier.
   2. Authorizes the creation of the nullifier by the receiver.
 * The core parameters are the value $v$ and the token ID $τ$.
-* The serial $ζ$ is randomly selected, and guarantees uniqueness of the coin which is used in the nullifier.
-This simultaneously acts as the coin's random blinding factor.
+* The blinding factor $b$ is randomly selected, and guarantees uniqueness of the coin which is used in the nullifier.
 * To enable protocol owned liquidity, we define the spend hook $\t{SH}$ which adds a constraint that when the coin is spent, it must be called by the contract specified.
 The user data $\t{UD}$ can then be used by the parent